-There is a risk that the costs capitalised do not meet the criteria for capitalisation in accordance should start.
+There is a risk that the costs capitalised do not meet the criteria for capitalisation in accordance with Australian Accounting Standards.

-Key audit matter How the matter was addressed in our audit At 30 June 2023, the Group had capitalised development costs of \$1.47 million (2022: \$0.57 million) in relation to various drivers' mobile phone, seatbelt and speed detection development products.
-AASB 138 Intangible Assets requires development costs to be capitalised only under specific circumstances including: It is technically feasible to complete the intangible asset; There is clear intention to complete; Ability to use or sell the intangible asset exists; There are adequate technical, financial and other resources to complete the asset; Future economic benefits are probable; and Our procedures included, but were not limited to: We performed walkthrough procedures to understand the process of capitalisation and the nature of the costs incurred; For a sample of products, we tested whether the costs relate to a technologically feasible product, assessed the future economic benefit to be generated by the product and the useful economic life assigned; For salary costs capitalised, we vouched a sample of costs back to underlying payroll records and obtained a sample of timesheet confirmations from employees to verify that the time charged to individual products is accurate; We recalculated the amortisation charge on a sample basis, to verify whether it was in accordance with the useful economic life assigned by management and that amortisation This is a key audit matter because judgement is required to establish the point at which capitalisation should commence, the nature of costs to be capitalised, the point at which commenced from the date of deployment; and We assessed the appropriateness of the disclosures included in the financial statements with reference to the requirements of the

-Australian Accounting Standards.
+How the matter was addressed in our audit

+Our procedures included, but were not limited to:

+- We performed walkthrough procedures to understand the process of capitalisation and the nature of the costs incurred; - For a sample of products, we tested whether the costs relate to a technologically feasible product, assessed the future economic benefit to be generated by the product and the useful economic life assigned; - For salary costs capitalised, we vouched a sample of costs back to underlying payroll records and obtained a sample of timesheet confirmations from employees to verify that the time charged to individual products is accurate; - We recalculated the amortisation charge on a sample basis, to verify whether it was in accordance with the useful economic life assigned by management and that amortisation commenced from the date of deployment; and - We assessed the appropriateness of the disclosures included in the financial statements with reference to the requirements of the Australian Accounting Standards.